hyperledger-archives/fabric/sdk/node/README.md

 // Add a peer's URL
 chain.addPeer("grpc://localhost:30303");

-// Enroll "WebAppAdmin", which is already registered because it is
+// Enroll "WebAppAdmin" which is already registered because it is
 // listed in fabric/membersrvc/membersrvc.yaml.
-enrollRegistrar("WebAppAdmin", function(err) {
+enrollRegistrar("WebAppAdmin", "DJY27pEnl16d", function(err) {
    if (err) return console.log("ERROR: failed to register %s: %s",err);
    // Successfully enrolled WebAppAdmin during initialization listenForUserRequests();
 });

-function listenForUserRequests() {
+// Main web app function to listen for and handle requests function listenForUserRequests() {
    for (;;) {
       // WebApp-specific logic goes here to await the next request.